How Is An Element Different From A Compound

 The periodic table is constantly evolving.
 Scientists are continuously searching for and synthesizing new elements, pushing the boundaries of our understanding of matter.
 These new elements are typically created in laboratories by bombarding existing elements with high-energy particles.

 The discovery of new elements has significant implications for various fields, including materials science, nuclear physics, and chemistry.
-For example, new superheavy elements with unique properties could potentially lead to the development of new materials with unprecedented strength or conductivity.
+To give you an idea, new superheavy elements with unique properties could potentially lead to the development of new materials with unprecedented strength or conductivity.

 Advancements in Compound Synthesis